paigebraun/paigebraun/README.md

 ###

-<p align="left">I'm a front-end developer with a background in design and a passion for creative problem solving.
+<p align="left">I'm a front end developer with a background in design and a passion for creative problem solving.
 I've always been fascinated by how things work.
 This curiosity led me to study film and computer science at the University of Texas at Austin.</p>

 ###